 Why are people talking about this (again)?

-The Prime Minister’s failure to secure a majority in the Commons has triggered a debate on whether she still has a mandate for this vision of Brexit.
-Arguments centre on the need to “soften” Brexit, and to give more priority to the economy over cutting migration or insisting on leaving the jurisdiction of the European Court of Justice (ECJ).
-Other terms being used are the need for an “open Brexit”, as described by Scottish Conservative leader Ruth Davidson, or a “pragmatic Brexit” by Chancellor Philip Hammond.
+Groups in Parliament are arguing for the need to “soften” Brexit, and to give more priority to the economy over cutting migration or insisting on leaving the jurisdiction of the European Court of Justice (ECJ).
+The Scottish Conservative leader, Ruth Davidson, has argued for an “open Brexit”, while Chancellor Phillip Hammond has called for a “pragmatic Brexit”.

 How do those options stack up against the Prime Minister’s objectives?